briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 first highly-beneficial non-social adaptation [@waite2012adaptation;
 @morgan2012selection].
-We recently showed that in spatially-structured populations, cooperators gain a substantial leg up on defectors in an adaptive race when the cooperative behavior increases population density, thus increasing the likelihood of acquiring beneficial non-social mutations (in prep.).
+We recently showed that in spatially-structured populations, cooperators gain a substantial leg up on defectors in an adaptive race when the cooperative behavior increases local population density, thus increasing the likelihood of acquiring beneficial non-social mutations (in prep.).
 Nevertheless, this advantage is fleeting (Fig.  1A).
 As soon as the opportunities for adaptation are exhausted, cooperators are once again at a